mowito/mowito_amd64/docs/source/how_to_use_husky.rst

-How To Use on TurtleBot
+How To Use on Husky
 =====================================

 On all the terminals you open, source the ROS: